Skip to main content

 Start: will be announced later

-Methods: in presence.
-To enrol send an email to the mailbox anna.stagno@unige.it starting from 1st September, taking care to indicate as subject "ASTRALAB ENROLLMENT" and to specify surname, matriculation, course of study, curriculum, year of course.
-A presentation of the Lab's activities is planned for September.
+Mode: in presence.
+To enrol send an email to the mailbox anna.stagno@unige.it starting from 1st September, taking care to indicate as subject "ASTRALAB ENROLLMENT" and to specify first name, surname, matriculation, course of study, curriculum, year of course.
+A presentation of the Laboratory's activities is planned for September.

-At the AstraLab - Laboratory of Archaeology and Rural and Landscape History of DAFIST it is possible to carry out practical activities related to the ongoing research and projects on environmental and rural archaeology and history and landscape in the European mountains.
+At the AstraLab - Laboratory of Archaeology and Rural and Landscape History of DAFIST it is possible to carry out practical activities related to the research and projects on environmental archaeology and history and rural and landscape archaeology and history underway in the European mountains.
 Sources and methods of rural and landscape history and archaeology will be explored through educational outings, seminars and workshop activities.
-The surface reconnaissance (lasting one day) will alternate with workshop activities dedicated to the analysis of current and historical cartography on a GIS platform, re-elaboration of documentation and excavation and reconnaissance data, analysis of finds, consultation of archives of field surveys and private archives in the LASA and the LASA library.
+The surface reconnaissance (lasting one day) will alternate with workshop activities dedicated to the analysis of current and historical cartography on a GIS platform, re-elaboration of documentation and excavation and reconnaissance data, analysis of finds, consultation of archives of field surveys and private archives held at the LASA and the LASA library.

-Participation in 25 hours of workshop activities or 15 hours of workshop activities and the writing of a paper on the work carried out allow 1 CFU to be acquired.
+Participation in 25 hours of workshop activities or 15 hours of workshop activities and the writing of a paper on the work carried out will allow the acquisition of 1 CFU.

 2 CFUs

-Duration: 36 hours in presence plus 14 hours of autonomous commitment
+Duration: 36 hours in presence plus 14 hours of independent commitment

-For more information and to register: Prof. Giuseppe Rocca giurocca@lingue.unige.it
+For more information and to enrol: prof. Giuseppe Rocca giurocca@lingue.unige.it

 The following topics are proposed, to be carried out in meetings of two hours each, twice a week (for a total of 30-36 hours, equal to 2 cfu):